Christmas Markets in Transylvania & Bucharest - PRIVATE TOUR in 4 days

 * price per person

-- Transfer from / to the airport / accommodation
+- Transfer from / to the airport or your accommodation in Bucharest

 - All overnight accommodation in central 3* hotel/guest house with breakfast included (accommodation in 4* hotel/guest house is possible for extra 10 Euro/night/person)

-- One traditional village accommodation, including one lunch or one dinner
+- One traditional village accommodation is possible, including one lunch or one dinner

 - Air conditioned private car or minivan, fuel cost and parking fees